Commission with Confidence

 Most website projects that go wrong do so before a single line of code is written.
 The brief was vague, the scope was assumed rather than agreed, and both sides spent the project working from different versions of what was supposed to happen.
 A clear brief does not guarantee a good outcome, but the absence of one almost guarantees a difficult one.

 Include anything you know about your customers' behaviour.
 If most of your enquiries come from mobile, that matters.
 If your customers are typically over sixty, that affects font sizes, contrast, and the complexity of your contact forms.
-If they are mostly referred rather than searching, that changes what the homepage needs to prioritise.

 Website Brief FAQs

 Detailed enough to get a consistent quote from three different agencies.
 If two quotes come back significantly different in scope or price, the brief was probably not specific enough.
+The brief is not a creative document — it is a commercial one, and its job is to create accountability on both sides of the project.

 Contact Us